yngves/VWsFriend/README.md

 This is an example of a config that will provide ample performance and reasonable storage volume for long term statistics:
 * Raspberry Pi 4 Model B 8Gb
-* 32 Gb SDHC card (get a fairly fast one for decent boot times and overall performance)
+* 32 Gb SDHC or SDXC card (Go SDXC for decent boot times and overall performance)

 ### Install the Operating System